Cherreads

 "That wasn't necessary."

-"Perhaps, but I am increasing my odds of dressing the next PRIME," Ashley explained as she pulled out a dark brown leather jacket.
+"Perhaps, but I am increasing my odds of dressing the next PRIME," Ashley explained, then pulled out a dark brown leather jacket.

 Elijah picked up the jacket and examined the many pockets woven into the fabric, and then the insignia on the right sleeve.
 "I am honestly impressed.
 Not too heavy and feels very durable.
 What is this made of?"
-He asked as he took off his weathered utilitarian jacket and put on the jacket Ashley crafted for him.
+He asked.
+Elijah took off his weathered utilitarian jacket and put on the jacket Ashley crafted for him.

 Ashley waved a finger.
 "I am glad you like it, but I can't be revealing trade secrets.
 All I can say is it's not just the materials and fabric that make a good garment … It's about the stitching."

-Elijah nodded as he put his cigarettes into his new coat pocket.
+Elijah smirked, then put his cigarettes into his new coat.

 "Sarah was one of your customers as well?"
 Emily asked.

 "She is a regular, actually.
 I craft all her outfits.
 Leonore has the best seamstresses in the world after all," Ashley explained, then grabbed the hoodie hanging up behind her.
-"For the future Prime," Ashley said as she handed the hoodie to her.
+"For the future Prime," Ashley explained before handing the hoodie to Emily.

 Emily smiled and removed the protective plastic over it.
-Her eyes widened as she clutched the oversized black hoodie sewn with durable but light designer thread and stitching.
+She clutched the oversized black hoodie sewn with durable but light designer thread and stitching.
 Ashley's insignia adorned the hoodie's cuff.
 The black thread featured subtle speckles of stars woven into the fabric that could be mistaken for accurate astrological patterns of the very cosmos.
 Emily felt like she was wearing the night sky as she slipped the hoodie over her head.
 The hoodie's warmth washed over Emily as it clung to her skin, seeming to be designed just for her.

-"I love it," Emily said as she hugged Ashley.
+"I love it," Emily said, then hugged Ashley.
+"Thank you."

 "Pleasure is all mine.
-You looked like someone who wouldn't like something I would have crafted for Sarah or Elijah," Ashley replied.
+You looked like someone who wouldn't like something I would have crafted for Sarah."

 "Perhaps I should request your services myself," Shiyu said.